As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If you can’t see a Links section on your main menu when you log into your WordPress dashboard, you can add this feature via a plugin.
-In this step-by-step tutorial, you will learn how to add and manage links on your sidebar using plugins.
+If the Links feature is not visible when you log into your WP admin area, you can add this feature by installing a plugin.
+In this tutorial, you will learn how to add and manage links on your sidebar using plugins.

 Link Manager